West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Texas Tech Stats and Trends

-- The Red Raiders have yet to cover the spread this year when underdogs by 7 points or more.
+- This year, the Red Raiders are winless ATS when entering a game as an underdog of 7 points or more.

-- Texas Tech's games this season have gone over the total in two out of four opportunities (50%).
+- Texas Tech's games this year have hit the over on two of four set point totals (50%).

 - Texas Tech is 2-2 against the spread and 3-1 overall in games when it puts up more than 16.8 points.

-- Texas Tech is 2-2 against the spread and 3-1 overall when the team picks up more than 308.3 yards.
+- In games that Texas Tech amasses more than 308.3 yards, the team is 2-2 against the spread and 3-1 overall.

 - This year the Red Raiders have turned the ball over eight times, five more than the Mountaineers' takeaways (3).